 - Marcus FI, Zareba W, Calkins H. ARVC/D, clinical presentation and diagnostic evaluation: results from the North American Multidisciplinary Study.
 Heart Rhythm 2009;6:984-92.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Adaptation, Physiological, Adolescent, Algorithms, Aortic Valve, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Biopsy, Cardiomyopathy, Hypertrophic, Cohort Studies, Death, Sudden, Cardiac, Depression, Echocardiography, Electrocardiography, Exercise Test, Follow-Up Studies, Genetic Testing, Goals, Heart Conduction System, Magnetic Resonance Imaging, Myocarditis, Physical Examination, Prevalence, Prospective Studies, Referral and Consultation, Sports, Ursidae